Boulder1-kihara/Echo-Emote/README.md

 ├── notebooks/              # Google Colab notebooks for training and evaluation ├── .gitignore              # Strategic exclusion of large-scale datasets (>900MB) └── README.md               # Project documentation and setup guide

+### Clone the repo and upload the pkl files to google drive if you will use colab